 This evidence-based course will utilize a case study format.
 Cases will encompass peripheral vestibular loss, benign paroxysmal positional vertigo (BPPV) and central vestibular dysfunction.
 The course will include instruction in relevant anatomy and physiology, pathophysiology, examination techniques/interpretation, differential diagnosis, and canalith repositioning maneuvers.
 Segments of this course will include expanded instruction regarding treatment design for vestibular loss and special considerations and “red flags”.
 The material will be presented in a lecture/lab format with video case studies.

-Jeff Walter, PT, DPT, NCS, is the Director of the Otolaryngology Vestibular and Balance Center, at Geisinger Medical Center in Danville, PA.
-His clinical practice focused on vestibular diagnostic testing and vestibular rehabilitation.
-He is an adjunct faculty member at Misericordia University, Department of Physical Therapy and a graduate of the University of Wisconsin, with…Read full bio
+Jeff Walter, DPT, NCS, is the director of the Otolaryngology Vestibular and Balance Center at Geisinger Medical Center in Danville, Pennsylvania.
+His clinical practice focuses on vestibular diagnostic testing and vestibular rehabilitation.
+He is an adjunct faculty member at Misericordia University's Department of Physical Therapy and a graduate of the University of Wisconsin with a…

 Design appropriate treatment exercises to promote compensation for lost vestibular function, including oscillopsia and imbalance.

 Identify differentiating features regarding patient history.
 Perform and interpret testing maneuvers appropriately.
 Identify patterns of nystagmus commonly related to BPPV.
 Instruct individuals in self-treatment maneuvers.